M4-RAG: A Massive-Scale Multilingual Multi-Cultural Multimodal RAG: Results and Analysis

 \subsection{Multilingual Performance Gaps}

-Our cross-lingual experiments reveal that while VLMs can generate multilingual responses, they exhibit a strong bias toward English when handling cultural VQA tasks.
-We found that deviating from English prompts or context consistently degrades performances, which becomes severe for low-resource languages, challenging the notion that these models are truly language-agnostic.
+Our cross-lingual experiments reveal a strong English-centric bias in current VLMs.
+As shown in Figure~\ref{fig:multi_perf}, shifting from English to multilingual prompts consistently degrades performance across all resource levels, though the effect is relatively mild for high-resource languages (mostly within -1\% to -2\%) and becomes more severe for low-resource languages.
+This indicates that models best interpret task instructions in English regardless of the cultural context of the query.

-Our analysis shows that providing instructions in the target language often hinders VQA performance.
-As seen in Figure~\ref{fig:multi_perf}, shifting from an English to a multilingual prompt creates a consistent, negative performance change across all resource levels.
-This suggests that even when a model understands a cultural query, it best interprets the task’s instructions in English, a likely result of its training.
-Furthermore, this performance gap becomes more significant when analyzing the model's use of oracle evidence.
-Our experiments tested whether culturally aligned context in the target language improves performance.
-Contrary to this expectation, Figure~\ref{fig:multi_perf} shows that performance deteriorates dramatically, especially for low-resource languages.
+The multilingual gap is far more pronounced even when the oracle context is provided in the target language rather than English.
+Contrary to the intuition that culturally aligned context should help, performance deteriorates dramatically, with drops as large as -32.4\% for \texttt{Qwen2.5-VL 32B} on \textsc{CVQA} and -28.8\% on \texttt{Pangea} on \textsc{CVQA} for low-resource languages.
+Note that \texttt{Pangea} is a model explicitly trained on multilingual and multicultural Wikipedia data, yet it is still among the most severely affected, suggesting that exposure to multilingual training data does not straightforwardly confer robustness to non-English retrieved context at inference time.
+This asymmetry between prompt switching and context switching indicates that models can tolerate non-English instructions to some extent, but fail much more severely when the retrieved evidence itself is in a non-English language, suggesting that cross-lingual evidence integration is a deeper bottleneck than instruction following.

-This trend is not uniform across all model families.
-For instance, the \texttt{Qwen} family exhibits a sharper collapse in low-resource settings compared to the Gemma models, indicating that simply scaling model size does not solve this underlying bias.
-Interestingly, we observed that smaller models sometimes show a lesser performance drop.
-This is likely because they often code-switch to English in their response even when prompted in a target language, whereas larger models attempt to answer entirely in the target language and fail more dramatically.
+This trend is not uniform across model families.
+The \texttt{Qwen} family exhibits a sharper collapse in low-resource settings compared to \texttt{Gemma}, showing that model scale alone does not resolve this bias. \texttt{Pangea} also shows some of the largest drops.
+An interesting observation is that smaller models show a lesser performance drop overall because they tend to code-switch to English even when prompted in a target language, whereas larger models attempt to respond fully in the target language and fail more dramatically as a result.

-These findings point to a fundamental limitation in current multilingual VLMs.
-The models reason more effectively about a cultural VQA task when the query is non-English but the context remains in English, rather than when both are in the target language.
-This suggests an English-centric reasoning process that poses a major challenge for developing truly multilingual and culturally aware systems.